 Please keep in mind that only a fraction of this time interval will be spent integrating the target light due to interruptions.
-The Exposure Time Calculator allows the users to specify a given observing efficiency - or estimate it depending on the target coordinates2.
+The Exposure Time Calculator allows the users to specify a given observing efficiency - or estimate it depending on the target coordinates.
+Furthermore, the user can input a flux value in electrons per second, or let it be estimated through the Gaia (G) magnitude.
 The Exposure Time Calculator takes as input the following parameters,

 - star spectral type;

+- star G magnitude from Gaia;

-- star V magnitude;
+- star effective temperature;

 - duration of the observation;

-- target coordinates (right ascension, declination)
+- target coordinates (right ascension, declination);

+- exposure time.

-The main output is the expected level of noise on the photometric measurement.
+The main output is the expected level of noise on the photometric measurement, for the duration of the observations, and for several pre-specified time bins.
 The actual exposure time of the observations is pre-set as a function of the stellar magnitude and spectral type.
 This is optimised to (i) make the best use of the dynamic range of the detector while (ii) avoiding saturation.
+For the input exposure time, the tool computes the filling factor compared to the pixel full well capacity for the peak of the PSF.
+This serves to (i) make the best use of the dynamic range of the detector while (ii) avoiding saturation.
 Please note that each Observation Request accepts only one exposure time setting, meaning that all exposures of all visits in an Observation Request will be identical.